 Inbound faxes are sent to you as a PDF, and can also be viewed in the Documents area.
 The settings let you control whether to get a notification when you send a document, and choose whether to include a PDF copy in both incoming faxes and outbound notifications.

 HelloFax lacks a dedicated mobile app (though if you type in HelloFax to either Apple’s or Google’s app stores, you’ll get redirected to HelloSign).
 You can send a fax via an email attachment, but there’s no dedicated app for viewing or storing faxes on your mobile.

-I found a lot to like about HelloFax, both in its ease-of-use and its features.
+I found a lot to like about HelloFax, both in its ease-of-use and its features — two factors that will appeal to people who need a free service.
 I lament the lack of organization and searchability I'd expect, as well as the lack of confirmations and custom cover pages.
 But HelloFax has a strong foundation, and both its cloud storage integration for inbound and outbound faxes and its electronic signature capabilities are compelling benefits that put it ahead of its competition.

-However, the service's confusing integration with HelloSign and other interface oddities detract from its appeal, as does its lack of meaningful mobile apps and fax management.
-Plus, it's more expensive than the competition, delivering hundreds fewer pages for the monthly dollar than most of the competition.
+However, the service's confusing integration with HelloSign and other interface oddities detract from its appeal for paid users, as does its lack of meaningful mobile apps and fax management.
+Plus, it's more expensive than other paid services, delivering hundreds fewer pages for the monthly dollar than most of the competition.
 In these areas, our top pick, MetroFax, outpaces HelloFax in spades.